 What’s your most vivid travel moment?

 Observing wildlife in its natural habitat is a priority for me when exploring new places.
-While on Big Island (Hawaii), I got to snorkel with manta rays at night.
+While on the island of Hawai'i (Big Island), I got to snorkel with manta rays at night.
 As I floated on the surface surrounded by plankton, I felt a strong sense of anticipation as I waited to see these graceful ocean creatures.
 Suddenly, this mysterious, harmless giant appeared from the seabed and swooped up close to me, somersaulted over and elegantly glided away.
 A few minutes later another one appeared, and then another.
 I was smitten by the underwater spectacle and never felt so detached from land.

 Your best piece of travel advice?

 My advice when visiting any of the Hawaiian islands would be to try to see the dramatic scenery from a variety of angles.
-While driving, hiking and cycling provide memorable views, many areas, such as the Na Pali coastline in Kauai, are best viewed either from the ocean on a sailing trip or from the air by taking a helicopter ride, and while the volcanoes of Big Island are incredibly striking when seen up close on a hike through the national park, a helicopter ride provides a bird’s-eye view into the craters.
+While driving, hiking and cycling provide memorable views, many areas, such as the Na Pali coastline in Kauai, are best viewed either from the ocean on a sailing trip or from the air by taking a helicopter ride, and while the volcanoes of the island of Hawai'i are incredibly striking when seen up close on a hike through the national park, a helicopter ride provides a bird’s-eye view into the craters.